Requirements

 - Learn about the [different tools](/docs/storefronts/headless/additional-sdks) that you can use to create unique buying experiences anywhere your customers are, including websites, apps, and video games.

-to fetch carrier-calculated rates for the cart.
+- Learn how to use `@defer` to [fetch carrier-calculated rates](/docs/storefronts/headless/building-with-the-storefront-api/defer#fetching-carrier-calculated-rates-for-the-cart-using-defer) for the cart.